Cainor/Shlack-C2/README.md

 ## Features
 1. Traffic is HTTPS encrypted, using Slack's crtificate.
 2. Your IP can only be tracked by Slack's team.
-3. Supports Windows and Linux OS.
-(Only the python version)
-4. Supports multiple targets by creating a new channel for each target.
+3. Supports multiple targets by creating a new channel for each target.

 ## How it works
 The payload connects to the Slack group you made using the BotToken and the OauthToken, doing the following: